Adolescence and Stealing from Family

 In general, it is worth exploring the representational and motivational sides of stealing from family since there can be underlying problems that need to be addressed.
 Sometimes counseling can help reveal and heal what is psychologically going on.

 When an adolescent steals from family, relationships are violated on many emotional levels.
-To recover from the damage, some education, reparation, and assessment are usually required to assure that there will be no repetition of the offense.
+To recover, some education, reparation, and assessment are usually required to assure that there will be no repetition of the offense.